Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 In addition to this IPython offers a web based Notebook that makes interactive work much easier.
 Notebooks have been used to write repeatable science papers and more recently a book has been published using this platform, the online Notebook Viewer and GitHub.

-Combining the most common science packages with IPython makes it a formidable tool and serious competition to R.
+Combining the most common science packages with IPython makes it a formidable tool and serious competition to R.(_R is still awesome!_)

 As a matter of fact you can run R in the notebook session, embed YouTube Videos, Images and lots more.